 - You will see the following screen.
 Read and agree to the Intel Android USB Driver End-User License Agreement (EULA).

-- You will be prompted to select components as seen on the screen below.
-Click on the Next button to proceed.
+- You will prompted to select components as seen on the screen below.
+Click on next button to proceed.

 - Choose the path for the installation and click Install.

-- After the driver installation is completed, click OK on the pop-up message and then click Finish to close the installation program.
+- After the driver installation is completed, click OK on the pop-up note and then click on Finish to close the installation program.

 Supported USB profiles

 - ADB (Android Debug Bridge): This is the debug interface of Android.
-It is mandatory to use in order to re-flash, and debug.
+It is mandatory to ise in order to re-flash, and debug.

-- MTP (Media Transfer Protocol): This is the Windows protocol to facilitate the transfer of media files.
+- MTP (Media Transfer Protocol): This is Windows protocol to facilitate the transfer of media files.

-- RNDIS: This functionality provides a virtual Ethernet link using the phone network.
+- RNDIS: This functionality provides a virtual Ethernet link using phone network.

-- CDC Serial (Modem AT Proxy): This functionality provides a link to a modem to allow the use of AT commands through a virtual com port:
+- CDC Serial (Modem AT Proxy): This functionality provides the link to Modem to allow to use AT commands through a virtual com port:

-These drivers are only for Intel devices.
-If you are using a device from one of our OEMs, please get the drivers directly from their web site, or you can use the list of links provided by Google here.
+- These drivers are only for Intel® devices.
+If you’re using a device from one of our OEM, please get the drivers directly from their web site, or you can use the list of links provided by Google here.

 - You may see USB Mass Storage instead of ADB Device.
-If that is the case, right click on the Mass Storage device icon and select "Uninstall", then unplug your device from the computer and run the driver setup again.
+If it’s the case, right click on Mass Storage device icon and select ‘Uninstall’.

-- You may see Android Device with a yellow warning icon.
-If that is the case, right click on the Android Device icon and select "Uninstall", then unplug your device from the computer and run the driver setup again
+- You may see Android Device with yellow warning icon.
+If it’s the case, right click on Android Device icon and select ‘Uninstall’.

-You may not have enabled the "USB Debugging" option.
+You may have not enabled “USB Debugging” option.

 The developer options on your phone are hidden by default.
-Open the settings on your phone and find the About section.
+Open the settings on your phone, and find the About section.
 Look through it until you see the "Build number" entry.
-Tap it five times in quick succession, and you should see a small dialog letting you know that you are now a developer.
+Tap it five times in quick succession, and you should see a small dialog letting you know that you're now a developer.

-Come back to the Settings main menu and go into Developer Options, then enable USB Debugging.
+Come back to Settings main menu and go into Developer Options, then enable USB Debugging.

-4. I am still using Windows XP.
-When I activate MTP, there is no pop-up to allow me to access the phone file system or transfer media files.
+4/ I’m old school and still using Windows XP.
+When I activate MTP there is no pop-up to allow me to access phone file system or transfer media files.

 MTP is not supported by default with Windows XP.
 You have to install Windows Media Player 10 or later.